Small teams need leverage

 Small SaaS teams that cannot afford to let product feedback disappear across support tickets, DMs, app reviews, and private spreadsheets.

-Gleam gives small teams a complete but lightweight feedback loop: board, votes, roadmap, changelog, notifications, SDKs, and AI workflow context.
+Gleam gives small teams one feedback loop: board, votes, roadmap, changelog, notifications, SDKs, and AI workflow context.

-A small SaaS team has limited time to sort feedback manually.
-A shared board helps reveal repeated demand and lets users see that the team is listening.
+A small SaaS team has limited time to sort feedback by hand.
+A shared board reveals repeated demand and lets users see that the team is listening.

 Too little process turns requests into noise.
 Too much process slows the team down.
 Gleam aims for the middle: clear status, visible updates, and enough structure to act.

-Gleam combines feedback boards, feature voting, roadmap stages, changelog posts, iOS SDK entry points, push notifications, API access, and MCP tools for AI-native teams.
+Gleam brings together feedback boards, feature voting, roadmap stages, changelog posts, iOS SDK entry points, push notifications, API access, and MCP tools for AI-native teams.

 FAQ